zeeshanrafique23/mdu/README.md

 **Note:** All the FuseSoC commands should run from `$workspace`.

-### Acknowledgement
+### Acknowledgment
 The integration of MDU with SERV was the part of Google Summer of Code 2021 project under the banner of FOSSI Foundation, it is completed by [Zeeshan Rafique](https://github.com/zeeshanrafique23) under the mentorship of [Olof Kindgren](https://github.com/olofk).
-Special thanks to Olof Kindgren for helping me through out the project.
+Special thanks to Olof Kindgren for helping me throughout the project.